ManuelGil/vscode-nestjs-pack/README.md

 - **Manuel Gil** - _Owner_ - [ManuelGil](https://github.com/ManuelGil)

-See also the list of [contributors](https://github.com/ManuelGil/vscode-codeigniter4-pack/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ManuelGil/vscode-nestjs-pack/contributors) who participated in this project.

 ## License

-CodeIgniter 4 Extension Pack is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+NestJS Extension Pack is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.